OFDM communication model based on QPSK

 The architecture of the model is as follows.

-QPSK (Quadrature Phase Shift Keying).
-In the first stage, the digital data is modulated using QPSK technique.
-QPSK represents information by changing the phase of the carrier signal and each symbol encodes two bits of data.
-The output of the QPSK block is a modulated signal ready for transmission.
+At the first stage, digital data is modulated using the QPSK method.
+QPSK represents information by changing the phase of the carrier signal, and each symbol encodes two bits of data.
+A modulated signal is received at the output of the QPSK unit, ready for transmission. -

-IFFT (Inverse Fast Fourier Transform).
-After QPSK modulation, the data is converted from time domain to frequency domain using IFFT block.
-IFFT in this case is used to create an OFDM symbol by spreading the data over the subcarrier frequencies.
+After QPSK modulation, the data is transferred from the time domain to the frequency domain using the IFFT block.
+In this case, IFFT is used to create an OFDM symbol by distributing data across subcarrier frequencies.
 At this stage, the signal is split into orthogonal subcarriers.
-It is then ready for transmission in the communication channel.
+After that, it is ready for transmission in the communication channel. -

-AWGN (Additive White Gaussian Noise).
-Additive White Gaussian Noise (AWGN) is added to the link to simulate real transmission conditions.
-This block simulates random noise that affects the signal in real systems, such as thermal noise and atmospheric noise.
+Additive white Gaussian noise (AWGN) is added to the communication channel to simulate real-world transmission conditions.
+This unit simulates random interference that affects the signal in real systems, such as thermal noise and atmospheric interference. -

-Auxiliary functions to run the model.¶
+Auxiliary functions for launching the model.

 function run_model( name_model)